mx-scissortail/wasdwm/README.md

 Requirements
 ------------
-In order to build dwm you need the Xlib header files.
+In order to build wasdwm you need the Xlib header files.

 Installation